Music torture in the war on terror

 Music was used to torture detainees held by the United States during the war on terror.
-Usually, interrogates opted to use heavy metal, country, and rap music, although music from children's TV shows was also used.
+Interrogators opted to use heavy metal, country, and rap music, as well as music from children's TV shows.
 The practice was widespread and officially approved, being used in Guantanamo Bay detention camp, Camp Cropper, and several other American detainee camps.

-Music as an instrument of torture originated in psychological research from the 1950s, and the tactic was officially approved by several prominent US Army officials.
+Music as an instrument of torture originated in psychological research from the 1950s and Survival, Evasion, Resistance and Escape training, and the tactic was officially approved by several prominent US Army officials.
 Music was used to make detainees feel hopeless and make them cooperate with interrogators, and it was sometimes combined with other abusive practices like stress positions and temperature manipulation.
 Music has been used against several notable detainees, including Mohammed al-Qahtani, Mohamedou Ould Slahi, Shaker Aamer, Ruhal Ahmed, Shafiq Rasul, Binyam Mohamed, Donald Vance, Abu Zubaydah, and Moazzam Begg.

-The ACLU, along with several journalists and musicology organizations, denounced the use of music to torture.
-According to Moustafa Bayoumi, the reaction among the American public was often one of amusement.
-Several artists, such as Tom Morello and Skinny Puppy, also denounced music torture, with some joining the National Security Archive in filing a Freedom of Information Act request regarding the music used at Guantanamo Bay.
-The recording industry has stayed relatively silent on the issue, and several artists, such as Steve Asheim and James Hetfield, have come out in support of the practice.
+The American Civil Liberties Union (ACLU), along with several journalists and musicology organizations, denounced the use of music to torture.
+Although the music industry has stayed relatively silent on the issue, several music artists have discussed the issue.
+Some artists like Steve Asheim and James Hetfield stated their support of the practice, while some, such as Tom Morello and Skinny Puppy, denounced music torture, with some joining the National Security Archive in filing a Freedom of Information Act request regarding the music used at Guantanamo Bay.

 Background

-Based on psychological research from the 1950s, the Central Intelligence Agency (CIA) developed an interrogation manual, KUBARK, which included the use of silence and continuous noise.
+Based on psychological research from the 1950s, the Central Intelligence Agency (CIA) developed the KUBARK Counterintelligence Interrogation, an interrogation manual that included the use of continuous noise and silence.
 The techniques in the manual were banned after the Vietnam War, but they continued to be taught to American personnel.
-Trainees of the interrogation preparation program, Survival, Evasion, Resistance and Escape (SERE), were subjected to looping, cacophonous sounds such as babies crying and a Yoko Ono album.
-Guantanamo Bay prison personnel modeled standard operating procedure for interrogations after SERE techniques and interrogators were trained by SERE instructors.
-Secretary of Defense Donald Rumsfeld and Lieutenant General Ricardo Sanchez officially approved of the use of auditory stimuli or music during interrogations in April and September 2003, respectively.
+Trainees of the interrogation preparation program, Survival, Evasion, Resistance and Escape (SERE), were subjected to looping, cacophonous sounds, such as babies crying and an album by Yoko Ono.
+Personnel at the Guantanamo Bay detention camp modeled standard operating procedure for interrogations after SERE techniques; interrogators were trained by SERE instructors.
+Secretary of Defense Donald Rumsfeld and Lieutenant General Ricardo Sanchez officially approved the use of auditory stimuli or music during interrogations in April and September 2003.

-Music torture was already subject to legal challenges prior to the war on terror.
-In 1978, the European Court of Human Rights found that the use of the "five techniques", which included exposure to noise, against IRA prisoners constituted inhuman and degrading treatment but stopped short of calling it torture.
-In 1997, the United Nations Committee Against Torture found that the use of, among other techniques, exposure to loud music for extended periods and prolonged sleep deprivation by Israeli interrogators constituted torture.